 What is Vulnerability Management?

-We often think of vulnerability management in terms of a tool, and there’s no shortage of tools out there to help you stay on top of risks.
+Vulnerability management is often thought in terms of a tool, and there’s no shortage of vulnerability management tools out there to help you stay on top of risks.
 But at its core, vulnerability management is a process.

 Today’s businesses have the challenge of finding security vulnerabilities, which are assets that can be exploited by bad actors, and remediating them before a cyber threat can exploit them.
 But as the pace of cyber attacks increases, companies that are serious about securing their assets must turn to vulnerability management (VM).
 Through VM, businesses can mitigate their risk of attack multiple times over before a threat even materializes.